-When the members first rode up the elevator to the Petroleum Club, the 37th and 38th floors of Denver’s Anaconda building, their ears popped.
+When the members first rode up the elevator to the Petroleum Club, the 38th floor of Denver’s Anaconda building, their ears popped.
 When they got to that top floor and walk towards the floor-to-ceiling windows, their eyes popped.
 No view in Denver had ever rivaled these vistas.
 On a clear day they could see – well, maybe not forever, but almost.
 They could see Wyoming.
 They could see 7,500 square miles of America.
 They could see Pikes Peak, a hundred miles south to Colorado Springs, along with 2000 named peaks.
 According to the US Geological Survey, the area overlooked is larger than Connecticut, Rhode Island and Delaware COMBINED.
 It was and still is a place to take in the grandeur of the Centennial State, a place to be humbled by the West.

 Founded in 1948 (when the initiation fee was $25, dues $5/month), the Petroleum had grown from a handful of oilmen to a membership of 2,400 in 1978 with a three-year waiting list.
 After moving around Denver for 30 years, this new clubhouse was a symbol of how the oil business had changed Denver and enriched it.